commontype-standard/commontype/BASE.md

 The baselines in the `BASE` table can be further specified by script, and separate values may be provided for horizontal and vertical layout.

-As well as specifying baselines, the `BASE` table can be used to adjust the line spacing of a text by providing alternate glyph extent values depending on the combination of script, language and enabled OpenType features in use.
+As well as specifying baselines, the `BASE` table can be used to adjust the line spacing of a text by providing alternate glyph extent values depending on the combination of script, language and enabled layout features in use.

 For each axis (horizontal and vertical) specified in the table: